hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 If the pipeline falls behind, events will be "buffered" but without any storage.
 After falling behind, the pipeline must catch up by ingesting data as fast as it can.
 Since our source is non-parallel, the limit on its throughput was about 2.2 million events per second.
-We typically used 1 million simulated events per second, leaving a catching-up headroom of 1.2 million per second.
+We used 1 million simulated events per second, leaving a catching-up headroom of 1.2 million per second.

 The pipeline measures its own latency by comparing the timestamp of an emitted sliding window result with the actual wall-clock time.
 In more